mbarriolifull/CPCSystem/README.md

 This is a Java project using maven as abuild automation tool. <br/>
 It cointains all tests using junit framework needed in order to secure that all functionalities required can be done.
-Those tests are located at src/test/java, there is a test class for each class needed to be tested and they make a 100% coverage of the aimed class.
+Those tests are located at src/test/java, there is a test class for each class needed to be tested and they fulfill all usecases that could happen.

 ## Campaign abstract class

 Inside entities there is an abstract class called Campaign, this is the base class which all Campaign types inherit. <br/>
-Initially this was an Interface defining the necessary methods that a Campaign should be able to perform, due to repetition of code in all of the different campaigns, I made it an abstract class so its subclasses could inherit the functionality itself.
+Initially this was an Interface defining the necessary methods that a Campaign should be able to perform, due to repetition of code in all of the different campaigns, I made it an abstract class so its subclasses could inherit the functionality itself.<br/>
+In the tests when we compare the expected campaing with the one that is expected to perform the funcionality we arrange the expectedCampaign after the trigger (the part of the test where we call the method/funcionlity that we are testing) in order to increase readability, it could also be set at the arrange part (where we declare all variables and instances nedded to perform the test).

 ## Data encapsulation

-All values used are meant to be encapsulated in it's own class, everything but the "boolean" that defines if a Click is a Premium Click or not. <br/>
+All values used are meant to be encapsulated in it's own class.

-There is only one type of ID in order to make this exercice easier even though there is a User ID, a Campaign ID and a Click ID.
-I made it that way because we were not meant to care about ID generation and simply we would recieve the ID from the exterior.
-If we had an ID generator or something similar that would depend on the previous IDs of certain object to generate the next one or some external repository where we would check if some object exists based on it's ID I would create those 3 different types of IDs. <br/>
-It will be a good practice and I would do it that way in a real environment.
+## Services

+We could have a service that would generate a date and in the tests we would stub it's output in order to generate the expected date, but since Clicks are passed and are generated at the time of performing the click we assume that a Date object will be passed, this could be done with any other data type that would generate a Timestamp (ex: Timestamp, Instant, LocalDate...).

 ## Patterns